Intro to Mental Performance Training

 Session 1: Controllables + Attentional Focus

-Mental performance training is a pillar of athletic development, alongside physical training and sport-specific skill.
-In this session, athletes are introduced to one of its most foundational concepts: the difference between what you can and cannot control.
-Athletes who learn to focus on their controllables tend to experience less frustration, stronger ownership of their performance, and a faster recovery when things go wrong.
-Athletes will leave with the awareness to direct their attention to the right things at the right time, and a simple, practical tool to bring it back when it drifts.
+MPT is a pillar of athletic development, alongside physical training and sport-specific skill.
+In this session, athletes are introduced to one of its foundational concepts: the difference between what they can and cannot control.
+Learning to focus on controllables can reduce frustration, increase ownership of performance, and help athletes recover more quickly when things do not go as planned.
+Athletes practice directing their attention to what matters most and leave with a simple reset strategy they can begin using immediately.

 Session 2: Self-Talk

-The way an athlete talks to themselves, before a competition or big moment, after a mistake or setback, in learning and training, is one of the most influential and most overlooked parts of performance.
-In this session, athletes learn what self-talk is, how it connects to feelings, behavior, and performance, and how to recognize when their internal dialogue is working against them.
-Athletes will leave with personal self-talk cues they can use immediately, and a tool for reframing the thoughts that tend to get in the way.
+The way athletes talk to themselves before competition, after mistakes, and throughout training influences how they think, feel, and perform.
+In this session, athletes learn what self-talk is, how it shapes performance and their relationship with themselves, and how to recognize when their internal dialogue is working against them.
+They develop personal self-talk cues they can begin using immediately, along with a practical strategy for reframing thoughts that get in the way.

 Session 3: Energy Regulation + Breathing